graasp/graasp-apps-query-client/README.md

 REACT_APP_MOCK_API=true
 ```

-3. Configure your query client with the following code.
+3. Configure your query client in `src/config/queryClient.js` with the following code.

 ```js
 import {